odtu/EE463/Hardware-Project/README.md

 ## AC to DC Motor Drive

 ### Deadlines:
-- AC/DC Converter Part Simulation Report and Hardware Demo - 28th of October
-- Complete Simulation Report - 25th of November
+- Complete Simulation Report and Presentation for Feedback Session - 25th of November
 - Hardware Demo - 23rd of December
 - Final Report - 9th of January
 - Video - 23th of January